moxxos/gppc/README.md

 # GPPC (Gold Piece Price Checker)

 Check OSRS Grand Exchange prices from the command line.
 Includes module functionality to check full price history of an item.
+Features caching capability to save item price histories for future use.

 # Usage